 U-boats were still in their infancy in 1914, and most naval officers looked down on the fleet.
-At best, they were considered defensive weapons that could help hold an enemy fleet away from the coasts.
+At best, they were considered defensive weapons that could help hold an enemy fleet away from the coasts in naval warfare.
 But then, on Sept.
 22, 1914, a German U-boat saw a cluster of three British warships and managed to sink them all in under 90 minutes without suffering damage.

 The September engagement took place while the war was less than two months old.
 The three British cruisers were old and considered unreliable.
 They were so fragile, in fact, that many naval leaders had argued they shouldn’t be assigned to the North Sea at all, but they were overruled.
 The three vessels and their escorts became known as the “Livebait Squadron.”